userthx1138/intune-for-apple-devices/docs/Intune-for-Apple-Devices.md

 Under **Token Name** give the Token the same name used in ABM

-Enter the Managed Apple ID used to create the VPP token in ABM
+Enter the Managed Apple Account used to create the VPP token in ABM

 Upload the token file and click **Next**
 <br>